FabriCommunity/fabricommunity.github.io/site/using/logs.md

 ---

 # Uploading Log Files
-To provide help, you will have to provide a crash report.
+To get help, you should provide a log file.
+This file provides essential information to find out why Minecraft has crashed.
+Please follow the relevant tutorial for the launcher you're using.
+If you are unsure about this, follow the standard launcher tutorial.

 ## Getting the log file
+---
 ### Standard Launcher
 1. **Open the minecraft launcher and go to the "Installations" tab.**
    [![Installations tab](/static/images/using/logs/vanilla-launcher-open-installations-tab.png)](/static/images/using/logs/vanilla-launcher-open-installations-tab.png)